mojo-executor/mojo-executor/README.md

 The Mojo Executor provides a way to to execute other Mojos (plugins) within a Maven plugin, allowing you to easily create Maven plugins that are composed of other plugins.

+News
+====

+25 Aug 2013 &mdash; Mojo Executor 2.1.0 released with support for Maven 3.1.

 Downloads
 =========